jteutenberg/downpore/README.md

 ### Build from source
 To build downpore from source:

-* install Go 1.8 or higher [https://golang.org/doc/install] and git
+* install Go 1.8 or higher (see https://golang.org/doc/install) and git
 * create a directory `$GOPATH/src/github.com/jteutenberg`
 * from that directory, clone the downpore repository `git clone https://github.com/jteutenberg/downpore.git`
 * enter the new downpore directory and build it using `go build downpore.go`

 ### Run precompiled binary
+A stand-alone, pre-compiled binary is available at https://github.com/jteutenberg/downpore/releases/latest

 # Usage
 The general form of execution is